giampaolo/psutil/docs/api.rst

 .. exception:: NoSuchProcess(pid, name=None, msg=None)

-  Raised by :class:`Process` class methods when no process with the given *pid* is found in the current process list, or when a process no longer exists. *name* is the name the process had before disappearing and gets set only if :meth:`Process.name` was previously called.
+  Raised by :class:`Process` methods when a process with the given *pid* is not found or no longer exists. *name* is set only if :meth:`Process.name` was called before the process disappeared.

   .. seealso:: :ref:`faq_no_such_process`